Terminator-Canaries/tainty-thing/BuildParser.md

     clang -c -emit-llvm testprogram.ll -o testprogram.bc

-You must have llvm installed.
+You must have llvm and cmake installed.
 If your llvm is not at /usr/local/opt/llvm, replace this path with the path to your llvm.

+`brew install llvm`
+`brew install cmake`

 Setup build: